-- 11.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for recommending capital expenditure, borrowing and investment decisions to Members. - 11.2 The Director of Place & Enterprise is a Chartered Civic Engineer with 18 years of experience.
-In addition, the Director of Place & Enterprise holds a MSc in Construction Law. - 11.3 The Corporate Director of Strategic Finance (S.151 Officer) is a Chartered Accountant (ICAEW) with 18 years of experience of being a S151 Officer (Chief Finance Officer).
-In addition, the Corporate Director for Strategic Finance holds a BSc in Mathematics and has previously worked in the private sector for accountancy firms. - 11.4 The Estates Specialist is a Chartered Surveyor, qualified for over 15 years, with an Estate Surveying degree.
-In addition they are a Registered Valuer. - 11.5 The Monitoring Officer is a qualified solicitor with over 20 years public sector experience.

-- 11.6 Where Council staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field.
+- 10.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for recommending capital expenditure, borrowing and investment decisions to Members. - 10.2 The Director of Place & Enterprise is a Chartered Civic Engineer with 19 years of experience.
+In addition, the Director of Place & Enterprise holds a MSc in Construction Law. - 10.3 The Corporate Director of Strategic Finance (S.151 Officer) is a Chartered Accountant (ICAEW) with 19 years of experience of being a S151 Officer (Chief Finance Officer).
+In addition, the Corporate Director for Strategic Finance holds a BSc in Mathematics and has previously worked in the private sector for accountancy firms. - 10.4 The Principal Estates Specialist is a Chartered Surveyor, with over 15 years post qualification experience. - 10.5 The Monitoring Officer is a qualified solicitor with over 20 years public sector experience as a Monitoring Officer. - 10.6 Where Council staff do not have the knowledge and skills required, use is made of external advisers and consultants that are specialists in their field.
 The appropriate expertise is always resourced in relation to any financial, legal and asset related due diligence required.
-A list is below:- - Link Group Treasury Management Advice - Savills Property Agents - JLL Property and Technical Consultants - CCD Properties Limited Development Specialists - Arcadis Building Surveyors and Engineers - Womble Bond Dickinson Solicitors - 11.7 This approach is more cost effective than employing such staff directly, and ensures that the Council has access to knowledge and skills commensurate with its risk appetite. - 11.8 Following the District Elections in May 2019, a comprehensive Members' Induction Programme was undertaken in May 2019.
-This included specific financial and treasury management training. - 11.9 External treasury management training (by Link Group) for Members will be carried out every two years to ensure Members have up to date skills to continue to make capital and treasury management decisions.
-Training was last completed in March 2021 and will be due again in March 2023.
+A list is below of advisors the Council has used in the past:- - Link Group Treasury Management Advice - Savills Property Agents - JLL Property and Technical Consultants - Arcadis Building Surveyors and Engineers - Womble Bond Dickinson Solicitors - 10.7 This approach is more cost effective than employing such staff directly, and ensures that the Council has access to knowledge and skills commensurate with its risk appetite. - 10.8 External treasury management training (by Link Group) for Members will be carried out every two years to ensure the up to date skills are in place to make capital and treasury management decisions.
+Training was last completed in March 2021 and it is planned that the next session will be carried out in the late Summer of 2023 as part of the Member Induction programme.